isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 Since Kea 1.9.4, there is an additional ``origin`` parameter that specifies the command source.
 A server administrator should typically omit this parameter because the default value "user" indicates that the administrator sent the command.
-In Kea 2.5.5 thru 2.5.7 this parameter was also used in communication between the HA partners to specify the identifier of an HA service sending the command in a numeric format.
-However, due to the compatibility issues with the older Kea versions that did not properly parse the numeric values, it was necessary to introduce the new parameter, ``origin-id``, in Kea 2.5.8.
+In Kea 2.5.5 through 2.5.7, this parameter was also used in communication between the HA partners to specify the identifier of an HA service sending the command in a numeric format.
+However, due to compatibility issues with older Kea versions that did not properly parse numeric values, it was necessary to introduce the new parameter, ``origin-id``, in Kea 2.5.8.

 It holds a numeric value representing the origin of the command.
-The same value can still be passed using the ``origin`` parameter, but it can cause the aforementioned compatibility issues between the HA partners running different Kea versions.
-Therefore, new Kea versions favor using ``origin-id`` in communication between the HA partners.
-The ``origin`` parameter can still be used, but the ``origin-id`` takes precedence.
-Overall, it is recommended that both parameters be omitted from the user commands.
+The same value can still be passed using the ``origin`` parameter, but it can cause the aforementioned compatibility issues between HA partners running different Kea versions.; if both are used, ``origin-id`` takes precedence.
+New Kea versions favor using ``origin-id`` in communication between the HA partners, but overall, it is recommended that both

 The following codes represent the supported origins in numeric format:

- -  ``1`` - a user command, same as specifying ``"origin": "user"``,
+ -  ``1`` - a user command; the same as specifying ``"origin": "user"``.
- -  ``2000``, ``2001``, ``2002`` etc. - origins specified by HA partners where
+ -  ``2000``, ``2001``, ``2002``, etc. - origins specified by HA partners where
     the increments above ``2000`` are distinct HA service identifiers used when the partners have many relationships.